 Sunita Hanjura, M.D.

-Dr. Sunita Hanjura grew up in Pennsylvania and attended John Hopkins University and the University of Pittsburgh School of Medicine.
+Dr. Sunita Hanjura grew up in Pennsylvania and attended Johns Hopkins University and the University of Pittsburgh School of Medicine.
 She completed a Geriatrics Fellowship at George Washington University Hospital and was in practice in Rockville, Maryland from 1992 until 2004.
-She now lives in Lexington with her husband and children, and has been in private practice at Bedford Lexington Internal Medicine since 2004.
-Dr. Hanjura is the medical director for Rivercrest and has privileges at Emerson Hospital where she continues to serve as Vice President of the Emerson Hospital IPA (Independent Physicians Association) Board as she has for the past four years, and has been on the IPA Strategic Planning Committee for the past two years.
+She is now part of Emerson Physicians Associates in Bedford.
+She lives in Lexington with her husband and children, and has been in private practice at Bedford Lexington Internal Medicine since 2004.
+Dr. Hanjura is the medical director for Rivercrest and has privileges at Emerson Hospital where she served as Vice President of the Emerson Hospital IPA (Independent Physicians Association) Board for four years and was on the IPA Strategic Planning Committee for two years.
 She also served on the Cary Library Foundation Board in Lexington for six years where she was on the Stewardship Committee.
 Dr. Hanjura also enjoys membership in several cultural clubs in town and loves to travel with her family.

 Harry B. Hedison

-Harry B. Hedison is a Partner of Mercury Capital Advisors, the former Merrill Lynch Private Equity Funds Group.
-Mr. Hedison began his career with Morgan Stanley’s Real Estate Investment Banking Group and has over 20 years of real estate capital markets and investment banking experience.
-He earned a Master of Business Administration with a concentration in Finance and Real Estate from the Graduate School of Business Administration at the University of Michigan and a Bachelor of Arts degree, cum laude, in Economics from the Whittemore School of Business and Economics.
-Mr. Hedison is also the Chairman of the Finance and Investment Committee and sits on the Board of the Bare Hill Rowing Association in Harvard.
+Harry is a Partner of Mercury Capital Advisors, the former Merrill Lynch Private Equity Funds Group.
+He began his career with Morgan Stanley’s Real Estate Investment Banking Group and has over 25 years of real estate capital markets and investment banking experience.
+Harry earned a Master of Business Administration with a concentration in Finance and Real Estate from the Graduate School of Business Administration at the University of Michigan and a Bachelor of Arts degree, cum laude, in Economics from the Whittemore School of Business and Economics at the University of New Hampshire.
+In addition to being a Board member, Harry is Chairman of the Finance Committee and is a former member of the Board of the Bare Hill Rowing Association in Harvard.
 He resides in Acton and is married with three children.

 A native of Waltham, Marcia received her BA in English Literature, as well as a Teaching Certificate from Tufts University.
 She completed her graduated studies at Boston University.
 She started her career as a teacher in the Waltham High School, and continued working from home while raising her child, Michael.
 She continued working part time, helping a friend who ran a Public Relations and Media Production company, and eventually became interested in Public Relations/Public Affairs as a career.
 She opened her own firm, Media Matrix, Inc., whose clients were mainly city, state and federal governmental agencies, as well as national non-profit organizations, such as Easter Seals and the American Lung Association.
 She successfully sold the business some years later to focus on larger corporations, such as Monsanto Corporation, Exelon Energy, Distrigas, and the Hess Corporation, to assist them in their Public Affairs and development campaigns.
 Marcia became acquainted with the Leland Home a number of years ago when her mother moved in.
 She is proud to be an active Board member in order to advocate for older adults.